 - Debt Crowdfunding (P2P Loans – LendingClub, Prosper).
 Individual people loan out money with an expectation of a return on investment once the loan is paid back.

 - Equity Crowdfunding (Republic, SeedInvest, WeFunder, StartEngine).
-Individual people buy a piece of a company, with the expectation that its value will increase as the company has success.
-This category is often where you find SAFE notes.
+Individuals buy a piece of a company, with the expectation that its value will increase as the company succeeds.
+This category is often where you find SAFE notes

-What is a SAFE and why does it matter?
+What is SAFE and why does it matter?